Class Search Results

 Group swim lessons at Andrews University.

-In this program, you will dig at a real archaeological dig site.
+In this program, you will dig at a real archaeological dig sites.
 You will learn how to dig for artifacts, how archaeologists conduct a dig, identify and date artifacts, and catalog and record their findings.
+Choose from the Tarragindi Dig or the Old 1830s Jailhouse Dig.

 Archaeology Plus